-The first Asheville (Gunboat No. 21)—a single-screw, steel-hulled gunboat—was laid down on 9 June 1918 at the Charleston (S.C.)
-Navy Yard; launched on 4 July 1918; sponsored by Miss Alyne J. Reynolds, daughter of Dr. Carl V. Reynolds, MD, a prominent citizen of Asheville; and commissioned on 6 July 1920, Lt.
-Comdr.
-Elliot Buckmaster—who would later command the carrier Yorktown (CV-5) during World War II—in temporary command.
-One week later, on 13 July, Comdr.
+The first Asheville (Gunboat No. 21), a single-screw, steel-hulled gunboat, was laid down on 9 June 1918 at the Charleston (S.C.)
+Navy Yard; launched on 4 July 1918; sponsored by Miss Alyne J. Reynolds, daughter of Dr. Carl V. Reynolds, M.D., a prominent citizen of Asheville; and commissioned on 6 July 1920, Lt.
+Cmdr.
+Elliot Buckmaster in temporary command.
+One week later, on 13 July, Cmdr.
 Jesse B. Gay relieved Lt.
-Comdr.
+Cmdr.
 Buckmaster.
 On 17 July, the ship was given the alphanumerical designation PG-21.

 Assigned to Cruiser Division 1, Cruiser Squadron 1, Atlantic Fleet, for temporary duty at the outset of her career, Asheville departed her builder's yard for Galveston, Tex., on 7 October 1920.
 Developing an engine casualty en route, however, the new gunboat put into Key West for repairs before proceeding on to her destination.
 She was based at Galveston for the next six months, operating in the Gulf of Mexico and making port visits at Tampa and Key West, Fla., several times during the course of that period.
 She also visited Havana, Cuba, from 4 to 7 January 1921.

 At one point during her stay at Galveston, an oil tanker nearby caught fire and exploded.
 Asheville rendered prompt assistance in evacuating injured men, providing medical aid, and in preventing the blaze from spreading to nearby ships and docks.